 SONITROL will be assigned to the newest officer in the CPD K-9 Unit, Officer Paul Winkelman.
 Ofc.
 Winkelman has served as an officer in CPD’s Neighborhood Policing Bureau since he was hired in April 2015.
 He was selected to CPD’s K-9 Unit in July 2019.
 The pair join six other dogs, five officers, and a sergeant who make up the CPD K-9 Unit.

-Sonitrol who’s working name is Sully - named after the United States Marine Corps Gunnery Sergeant Thomas Sullivan.
+SONITROL whose working name is Sully - is named after the United States Marine Corps Gunnery Sergeant Thomas Sullivan.
 GySgt.
 Sullivan was one of the five members of the military who gave their lives during a 2015 terrorist attack at the Naval Operations Support Center in Chattanooga.

 The new K-9 joins a team of some of the best K-9s and handlers in the southeast.
 At this week’s United States Police Canine Association Mini Trials in Alabama, the CPD K-9 Unit scored the highest among the other K-9 teams in the region.
 Handler Paul Winkelman and K-9 Yubi brought home the highest score overall in Narcotic Detection.
 Handler Clay Holmes and K-9 Dave earned the highest score overall in Tracking.

-Sonitrol has donated more than a dozen K-9 officers to law enforcement agencies around the country.
+SONITROL has donated more than two dozen K-9 officers to law enforcement agencies around the country.